cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 #### Type Coercion

-Sometimes, JS automatically converts one type to another, especially if a operation is taking place.
+Sometimes, JS automatically converts one type to another, especially if an operation is taking place.
 This is called the **type coercion**.

 ```javascript
 // Null gets converted to 0 when used with mathematical operations: